 (h) To ensure that all Members receive copies of new operating procedures.

-(i) To maintain a correspondence register for the Association.

 (j) Circulate the Agendas and notices of Meetings to all Members within the required period.

 (k) To do such things as directed by the Executive or prescribed by the By-laws